guildai/guild.ai/pages/guides/reproducibility.md

 configuring their projects as needed.

 ### Python Version

+TODO: This content has been moved to the `init` command help.
+Reference that link from here.

 You can specify a Python requirement in either a project Guild file or within a `requirements.txt` file.